bobbaluba/qmlpollkey/readme.md

 Just add a KeyMap where you want to be able to poll keys.

     Rectangle {
+        focus: true
-        KeyMap{ //this objects keeps track of the key
+        KeyMap{ //this objects keeps track of the keys
             id: keyMap
         }
         //the keymap still need key events to update the map, so let's forward them